adeshiel/CS411-Project/docs/Lab 3 Write-Up.md

 ## Why we chose a Flask stack ##
-We chose a flask stack since some of our group members hadn't used it before.
-Others found it more comfortable to explore a new API and framework in a language they're comfortable in, Python.
+Our decision process was very short.
+We chose a Flask stack since some of our group members hadn't used it before.
+Others found it easier to explore a new APIs and framework (OpenCV) in a language they're comfortable in, Python.
+We hadn't really considered any other stack since we were satisfied with our first choice.